galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 ![Per sequence quality scores](../../images/quality-control/per_sequence_quality_scores-before.png "Per sequence quality scores")

-The distribution of average read quality should be tight peak in the upper range of the plot.
-It can also report if a subset of the sequences have universally low quality values: it can happen because some sequences are poorly imaged (on the edge of the field of view etc), however these should represent only a small percentage of the total sequences.
+The distribution of average read quality should form a tight peak in the upper range of the plot.
+It can also report if a subset of the sequences have universally low quality values: it can happen because some sequences are poorly imaged (on the edge of the field of view etc).
+However, these should represent only a small percentage of the total sequences.
+[Here's](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/3%20Per%20Sequence%20Quality%20Scores.html) the official documentation of FastQC for this plot.

+> <details-title>Differences FastQC and Falco</details-title>
+>
+> Except for the slightly differnt design of the two plots there are no big differences.
+{: .details}

 ## Per base sequence content